 Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
 All transactions involving such organisations are conducted in accordance with the requirements of the Academy Financial Handbook and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
 The following related party transactions took place in the financial period.

-Kisharon - a charitable company of which Mrs E N Castleton is also a trustee.
+Kisharon - a charitable company of which Mrs E N Castleton (resigned as Kisharon Academy Trust chair of trustee 17/10/2023) is also a trustee.